 The amount you can borrow depends on the value of your property, your age and sometimes health.
 The older you are the greater the cash sum that can be released.

 Most providers will release a set percentage based on your age., for example, a 60 year old could release 20%, a 65 year old 25% and so on.
 The amount available varies between providers.

-What impact would changing house prices have on my plan in the future
+What impact would changing house prices have on my plan in the future?

-You'll keep the full amount of any increases in the value of your property.
+You'll keep the full benefit of any increases in the value of your property.
 If the value of your property falls, the amount of capital available after the loan has been repaid will also decrease.

 What impact will equity release have on my inheritance tax liability?

-A lifetime mortgage could reduce your inheritance tax liability as the amount outstanding on the loan is deducted from the value of your estate before your tax liability is calculated.
+An interest only lifetime mortgage could reduce your inheritance tax liability as the amount outstanding on the loan is deducted from the value of your estate before your tax liability is calculated.